thelostcode/PoGoMITM/README.md

 You also need the PoGo APK with Certificate Pinning disabled in order to run PoGo through the proxy.
 You can download it here: https://github.com/rastapasta/pokemon-go-mitm/issues/69#issuecomment-238457389

+See https://github.com/rastapasta/pokemon-go-mitm#setting-up-your-device for more detailed info on setting up your phone.

 ## Settings

 All the settings are located in PoGoMITM.exe.config file (App.Config if you are using the source code)